robomics/sq-meetings-workshop-2022-04-01/README.md

 Singularity has recently been renamed to Apptainer.
 First try to install Apptainer and fall back on Singularity if Apptainer is not available for your OS/distribution.

+### Installing Docker

+If you are running a Linux distribution you can most likely install `Docker` through your system package manager (è.g. `apt`, `dnf`, `pacman`...).

+In case your distribution does not package `Docker`, you can try to follow [these](https://docs.docker.com/engine/install/#other-linux-distributions) instructions.

+On macOS the instructions vary sligthly depending on whether you device has an Apple Silicon (M1) CPU:
+- Instructions for macOS w/ Intel CPUs - [link](https://docs.docker.com/desktop/mac/install/#mac-with-intel-chip)
+- Instructions for macOS w/ Apple Silicon - [link](https://docs.docker.com/desktop/mac/install/#mac-with-apple-silicon)

+Here are the instructions for Windows in case you don't have access to a laptop with Linux/macOS: [link](https://docs.docker.com/desktop/windows/install/)
+If you are running macOS

+### Installing Apptainer/Singularity
+Apptainer/Singularity can only run on Linux.
+If you are using macOS or Windows feel free to skip this section.

+Many Linux distributions have a package for Apptainer/Singularity.

+In case yours doesn't, you can follow [these](https://github.com/apptainer/apptainer/blob/main/INSTALL.md) instructions to install Apptainer from source.

 ### Testing Docker and Apptainer/Singularity

 Testing Docker: